-Linguistics and Literature Review (LLR) is a peer reviewed Journal.
+Linguistics and Literature Review (LLR) is a double-blind peer-reviewed journal.
 It seeks to aid in strengthening national and international scholarship in the fields of linguistics and literature.
-The Journal is primarily concerned with publishing research to national and international relevance on all aspects of linguistics and literature.
-In addition to original articles, the Journal seeks to publish reviews of current books.
+The journal is primarily concerned with publishing research to national and international relevance on all aspects of linguistics and literature.
+In addition to original articles, the journal seeks to publish reviews of current books.
 It may also, from time to time, carry articles reflecting the state and interest of linguistic and literary research focusing on a specific country or a region.
-The Journal has published articles on the burning issues of linguistics and literature over the past couple of years.
+The journal has published articles on the burning issues of linguistics and literature over the past couple of years.

 Each article published in LLR is assigned a Digital Object Identifier (DOI®) number.
 The DOI allocated to articles published in LLR is a persistent identifier and serves as a permanent link to access the articles electronically and in print.
 Similarly, each paper has its own Quick Response Code (QR Code).
 QR code is a machine-readable code consisting of an array of black and white squares, typically used for storing URLs or information for reading by the camera on a smartphone or tablet.